yakijain/HabitPlus/privacy_policy.md

 ## Third-Party Libraries and SDKs

-[Your App Name] integrates the Google Analytics SDK for analytics purposes.
+HabitPlus integrates the Google Analytics SDK for analytics purposes.
 By using our app, you agree to comply with Google's policies and terms of service.

 ## App Certification